trytouca/trytouca/sdk/cpp/examples/03_cpp_core_api/README.md

-Once the client is configured, you can call `declare_testcase` once for each test case to indicate that subsequent calls to the data capturing functions like `add_result` should associate the captured data with that declared test case.
+Once the client is configured, you can call `declare_testcase` once for each test case to indicate that subsequent calls to the data capturing functions like `check` should associate the captured data with that declared test case.

 ```cpp
   for (const username of touca::get_testcases()) {